rufousJr/warpwoofwimble/content/pages/Ys/cosmia.md

 Title: Cosmia
 Release: Ys

+!!! epigraph ""
+	> Wide open on its pin (though fast asleep),
+	> and safe from creeping relatives and rust,
+	> in the secluded stronghold where we keep
+	> type specimens it will transcend its dust.
+	>
+	> Dark pictures, thrones, the stones that pilgrims kiss,
+	> poems that take a thousand years to die
+	> but ape the immortality of this
+	> red label on a little butterfly.
+	> <footer>Vladimir Nabokov, from "A Discovery", <cite>Poems</cite></footer>

 The mentions of moths throughout the lyrics associate the subject of this song with the genus of moths called *Cosmia*.
 A moth is likely the framed creature in the *Ys* cover painting.

 # Annotations #